ton-community/ton-docs/docs/learn/tvm-instructions/tvm-upgrade-2023-07.md

 Currently arguments of all stack operations are bounded by 256.
 That means that if stack become deeper than 256 it becomes difficult to manage deep stack elements.
 In most cases there are no safety reasons for that limit, i.e. arguments are not limited to prevent too expensive operations.
-For some mass stack operations, such as `ROLLREV` (where computation time lineary depends on argument value) gas cost also lineary depends on argument value.
+For some mass stack operations, such as `ROLLREV` (where computation time linearly depends on argument value) gas cost also linearly depends on argument value.
 - Arguments of `PICK`, `ROLL`, `ROLLREV`, `BLKSWX`, `REVX`, `DROPX`, `XCHGX`, `CHKDEPTH`, `ONLYTOPX`, `ONLYX` are now unlimited.
 - `ROLL`, `ROLLREV`, `REVX`, `ONLYTOPX` consume more gas when arguments are big: additional gas cost is `max(arg-255,0)` (for argument less than 256 the gas consumption is constant and corresponds to the current behavior)
 - For `BLKSWX`, additional cost is `max(arg1+arg2-255,0)` (this does not correspond to the current behavior, since currently both `arg1` and `arg2` are limited to 255).